Web Design Around the World – McDonald’s Using the Power of Power Distance

 I’m a marketer, not a sociologist.
 What does this mean for me?

-Marketing is all about understanding your audience in order to communicate with them in the most effective way.
+Global marketing is all about understanding cultural differences in order to communicate with your audience in the most effective way.
 Though power distance might seem more the domain of political scientists and NGOs, you can use the PDI of your target market in order to shape your brand communications and experiences to complement their expectations.

 Markets with higher PDI might respond more strongly to endorsements from celebrities and authority figures, official certificates and approvals, or even the use of national symbols and iconography, and you’ll want to design your website with a clear and orderly layout.
 In low-PDI countries, transparency is paramount, as are user reviews and testimonials, and you’re free to explore more non-traditional web design approaches.